vuejs/rfcs/active-rfcs/0000-advanced-reactivity-api.md

 }
 ```

-**When a `ref` is returned as a root-level property in `data()`, it is bound to the component instance as a direct property.** This means there's no need to access the value via `.value` - the value can be accessed and mutated directly as `this.count`, and directly as `count` inside templates:
+**When a pointer is returned as a root-level property in `data()`, it is bound to the component instance as a direct property.** This means there's no need to access the value via `.value` - the value can be accessed and mutated directly as `this.count`, and directly as `count` inside templates:

 ``` html
 <div @click="count++">